-The dance begins toward the long side barrier with a sequence of three steps: Step 1 LFO (1 be at)
+The dance begins toward the long side barrier with a sequence of three steps:

-aims toward the long side barrier, step 2 Run RFI (1 beat) parallel to it, and step 3 LFO (2 beats)
+Step 1 LFO (1 beat) aims toward the long side barrier.

-that curves away from the long side barrier and aims in the direction of the long axis.
+Step 2 Run RFI (1 beat) parallel to it.

-Steps 4 and 5 XR RFO, XR LFO (2 beats each) form lobes curving to the left and the right of the baseline; step 4 begins toward the long axis and finishes toward the long side barrier and vice $\nu$ ersa on step 5.
+Step 3 LFO (2 beats) that curves away from the long side barrier and aims in the direction of the long axis.
+Steps 4 and 5 XR RFO, XR LFO (2 beats each) form lobes curving to the left and the right of the Baseline.
+Step 4 begins toward the long axis and finishes toward the long side barrier and vice versa on step 5.
 Step 5 ends at the short axis.